17 Ridiculous Ways to Make $10,000 You Definitely Haven’t Thought of Yet

 How many “samples” you’d have to provide: 250.
 Hope you’re regular!

 14. Find a Red Paperclip

 Although he was never handed $10,000 in cash, he was able to barter his way up from a humble red paper clip until he owned a house.

 Significant stops along the way included a snowmobile, a recording-studio contract and an afternoon hanging out with Alice Cooper.

-How many red paperclips you’d need: if you’re as lucky as MacDonald, just one!
+How many red paperclips you’d need: If you’re as wily as MacDonald, just one!

 If you adore animals and have strong hands, consider becoming a pet massage therapist.
 You could earn up to $120 an hour